 Labor market news | View all

-Idaho’s seasonally adjusted unemployment rate was 3.3% in May, unchanged since September 2023.
+Idaho’s seasonally adjusted unemployment rate was 3.8% in December, up from 3.7% in November.

-The state’s labor force increased by 1,679 people (0.2%) to 975,713 while the labor force participation rate — the percentage of people 16 years of age or older who are either employed or looking for work — remained at 62.7% between April and May.
+The state’s labor force increased by 4,108 people (0.4%) to 1,000,658 while the labor force participation rate — the percentage of people 16 years of age or older who are either employed or looking for work — increased from 63.4% to 63.6% between November and December.

 Idaho’s long-term industry and employment projections webinar